-Following your comprehensive examination, you must now submit a formal dissertation proposal and your IRB.
-Your dissertation chairperson will review and approve your proposal and your IRB prior to committee review.
-A copy of your dissertation proposal and the human subject proposals must be placed in the hands of all committee members at least 10 days in advance of your formal proposal meeting.
+Following your comprehensive examination, you must now submit a formal dissertation proposal.
+Your dissertation chairperson will review your proposal prior to committee review.
+A copy of your dissertation proposal must be placed in the hands of all committee members at least 10 days in advance of your formal proposal meeting.
 The proposal must be approved by all members of your dissertation committee before you can proceed with the dissertation.
 You should expect to have additional suggestions from your committee members at this meeting.
 Your dissertation proposal will include all the recommendations that your committee members made during your comprehensive examination.
 You are advised to bring a tape recorder to this meeting.
 You may be asked to write a one-page executive summary regarding your committee's recommendations.